Limited Company Security… What Do Lender’s Want?

 This form of security works in the same way as if the mortgage was in your personal name so we see no issue lenders asking for personal guarantees.

 Floating charges/Debentures – What are they?

 Some lenders take a ‘belt and braces’ approach and ask for a floating charge/debenture in addition to a legal charge over the property and personal guarantees.
-They are in principle security over all the company’s assets and not just the property and we do not like them.
+They are in principle security over all the company’s assets and not just the property.

 If you give a lender a floating charge/debenture it can complicate future mortgage applications with new lenders or even prevent them from lending.

 Firstly, any new lender looking to lend to the limited company will be required to gain consent from the lender holding the floating charge/debenture.
 Best case scenario, this will be all that is required.

 In certain cases, the new lender may decline a mortgage application because their lending criteria forbids lending where another lender already holds a floating charge over the company’s assets.

 More recently, some lenders have moved away from requiring floating charges/debentures and we also try to advise clients against providing them due to the complications they can cause, however on a case by base basis, there may be occasions where the benefits of providing them outweigh the negatives.

 If you are looking to invest via a limited company and want to know more about what lenders require and discuss your investment plans, then please contact us today for a free consultation.

 We provide a FREE assessment on all our services.
 For more information please use the Get in Touch With Us Today feature at the bottom of this page.